masyl/isomaton/doc/roadmap.md

 - During "setups", some blocs are added by falling from the sky
 - Each levels/acts separated by black screen with title

+### Optimization
+- Cache Isoggraph Bitmap output by layers and chunks and update/redraw only when content has changes Each layer is composed of slices of blocks ith depth-index between X and Y, And each layer is composed of rows of blocks of from the same z axe.
+So instead of multiple ticks of 1200 draws (20x20x3) you get a first pass of 1200 draws which is cached in (20x3) 60 rows grouped in 20 layers.
+Each subsequent unmodified tick only has between 20 draw, and up for re-caching.
+When coords are changed for a block, this invalidates the cached bitmap sets it is part of
+- Rethink how the depth-sorting is done, so that only the changed bitmaps need to be re-ordered

 # Unplanned Backlog